djmcgill/dominions-5-status/README.md

 * links to docker guide
 * turn submitted colour coded
 * have docker volume/cache the crate registry
-* issues when the first nations in the details aren't human?

-SUGGESTIONS:
 * register for games that don't exist yet
 * last person/stale
 * edit pinned post instead of new